vatesfr/xen-orchestra/self_service.md

 * which Networks?
 * which Templates?

+### Quotas

-Then, you can limit resources for this set:
+Only after this, you can limit resources for this set:

 * maximum vCPUs, RAM and disk usage
 * maximum number of VMs and VDIs